NC DAP Accuplacer Placement Testing

-NC DAP Accuplacer, ASSET and COMPASS placement tests are a series of tests that are designed to indicate a student’s academic readiness in the areas of English, reading, mathematics and algebra.
+NC DAP Accuplacer placement test is designed to indicate a student’s academic readiness in the areas of English, reading, mathematics and algebra.
 Academic advisors use the student’s test results to determine appropriate course placement.
 Appropriate placement helps to ensure students' success in reaching their educational goals.

-NC DAP Accuplacer and COMPASS are a series of un-timed computerized tests.
-ASSET is a series of timed paper-and-pencil tests consisting of four sections; 25 minutes are allowed on each section.
-Talk to your advisor, the Admissions Officer, or the Counselor prior to testing if you have questions about which sections of NC DAP Accuplacer, or ASSET you need to take.
+NC DAP Accuplacer is a series of un-timed computerized tests.
+Talk to your advisor, the Enrollment Specialist, or the Director of Counseling prior to testing if you have questions about which sections of NC DAP Accuplacer you need to take.

 |Taxidermy students||Reading, Numerical/Pre-Algebra|